 Background and Credentials

-While at AT&T Bell Laboratories, prior to joining the Firm, Ms. Ficht gained valuable experience as a software engineer, architect and developer for multi-processor cellular and land-based telephony platforms, products, and features.
+While at AT&T Bell Laboratories, prior to joining the firm, Lilian gained valuable experience as a software engineer, architect and developer for multi-processor cellular and land-based telephony platforms, products, and features.
 She later served as a technical supervisor, responsible for managing software development and test groups for multi-processor cellular technologies.

 Publications and Presentations